 Pinchgut Opera are proud to be at the forefront of bringing Baroque opera to a broader audience in Australia, and only perform works from the 17th and 18th centuries.
 The music of Rameau, and French Baroque opera more broadly for example, were virtually unknown in Sydney until Pinchgut started uncovering some jewels and presenting them to a broader audience.

 Other companies do the more familiar operas excellently; we want to help audiences discover something new.
 We do so under the sure hand of Artistic Director Erin Helyard.
-Erin is senior lecturer in music at the Melbourne Conservatorium of Music, and has published a multitude of works on the intricacies and importance of the Baroque period.
+Erin was senior lecturer in music at the Melbourne Conservatorium of Music before coming on full-time with Pinchgut Opera, and has published a multitude of works on the intricacies and importance of the Baroque period.

 Pinchgut’s continued success proves that great stories remain great stories, beautiful music remains spellbinding and that what's old can become new again (with a little 21st century flair thrown in for good measure!)